mgrigoriev8109/facebook-clone/README.md

 ---

 #### Implementation

-- Creating a comment
-- Creating notification if friend comments on a user profile
-- Deleting a comment
 - Creating a Post Liking and Comment Liking
+- Similar concept as notifications, polymorphic association belonging to either post or comment
+- also belongs_to a user

 - Creating notification if friend likes a user post or comment
 - Deleting a Post Liking or Comment Liking